Chicago and Southern Air Lines: International

+Also in April 1953, Chicago & Southern was operating a "thru plane" service via an interchange agreement (see Transport hub) with Trans World Airlines (TWA) between Houston, Pittsburgh and New York City flown with Lockheed Constellation and Martin 4-0-4 "Skyliner" aircraft on two roundtrip routings including New York City - Pittsburgh - St. Louis - Houston and New York City - Pittsburgh - Indianapolis - Memphis - Shreveport - Houston.

+International service in 1950

-Aruba and Curacao in the Netherlands Antilles as well as Montego Bay, Jamaica all appeared on the route map of the above referenced Chicago & Southern system timetable dated October 1, 1950; however, this same timetable does not list any scheduled services operated by the airline into these destinations at this time.
+Aruba and Curacao in the Netherlands Antilles as well as Montego Bay, Jamaica all appeared on the Chicago & Southern route map contained in its system timetable dated October 1, 1950; however, this same timetable does not list any scheduled services operated by the airline into these destinations at this time.
 Chicago & Southern's international service at this same time was operated by a flight the airline called "The Caribbean Comet" with a Douglas DC-4 propliner flying a daily round trip routing of Chicago - St. Louis - Memphis - New Orleans - Havana - Kingston - Caracas.

 Fleet in 1950

 The October 1, 1950 Chicago & Southern system timetable lists three aircraft types being operated by the airline at this time: